eelstork/l3-lang/README.md

 ## Who should read this?

-This document is a *draft* specification; for a more engaging overview, [read here].
+This document is a *draft* specification; I am hoping to write a more engaging introduction to L3.

-- If your main focus is behavior trees, [start here].
-- If you are interested in GOAP, [read here].
-- If you think behavior trees have nothing to do with your daily programming drudge, yet would be proven wrong, [read here].

 ## Execution model